Naghul03/Mean-and-Variance/README.md

-#  Exp 1: Mean and variance of a discrete  distribution
+#  Exp-01: Mean and variance of a discrete  distribution

-# Date:25.08.23
+## Date: 28.09.24
 # Aim :

 To find mean and variance of arrival of objects from the feeder using probability distribution